cloudify-cosmo/docs.getcloudify.org/content/composer/blueprint-creation.md

  You can also delete a virtual IP from the canvas by selecting it and clicking **Delete** in the properties panel.
 It is removed from all nodes on which it was configured.<br>

  - **Adding Security Groups** <br/>
-To define a security group drag the relevant stencil to the topology canvas, as part of the networking area, then click the node to add to the security group.
+To define a security group drag the relevant stencil to the topology canvas then click the node to add to the security group.
   1. In the properties panel, click **Network**.
   2. Under the security groups section, click **Add security group**.
   3. Select the security group to add from the dropdown list.<br>